 If you remember your Electronics 101 class, you know that all electric currents move around closed loops.
-On a PCB ground loop, signals are routed around the board using signal and nearby return traces.
-As the signal rises to full strength and moves through the board, it tries to induce a return signal in the nearby return trace.
-In other words, the signal and return traces create a current loop, and the strength of the induced return current depends on a number of factors.
+On a PCB, signals are routed around the board using signal and nearby return traces.
+As the signal rises to full strength and moves through the board, the signal and return traces create a current loop.
+The strength of the induced return current depends on a number of factors.
 If we briefly consider a trace and its ground plane in isolation, current is induced in the ground plane through the parasitic capacitance between the trace and its ground plane.

 Ground Plane Connections

-When the ground plane is placed directly below the plane containing your signal traces, all of your signal traces will induce their own return trace directly in the ground plane.
+When the ground plane is placed directly below the plane containing your signal traces, all of your signal traces will induce their own return path directly in the ground plane.
 This should illustrate the convenience of using a large ground plane to route return signals rather than routing return traces individually.

-No ground plane is a perfect conductor; it has some resistance and inductance.
+No ground plane is a perfect conductor; it has some resistance and reactance.
 If two signal traces connect to the ground plane at different points, a small voltage differential can exist between these two connections.
 This is a major source of PCB ground loops in the ground plane.
 Ground loop and return path potentials tend to be on the order of microvolts, but this is still enough to cause signal integrity problems, especially in low current devices.

 Proper planning can mitigate several potential ground loop problems

 While noise that arises due to ground loops can never be completely eliminated, it can be significantly reduced such that its effects on signal integrity are minimized.
-Rather than connecting ground connections at different points, it is better to route traces to a common ground connection with the ground plane.
+Rather than connecting ground connections at different points, it is better to route traces to a ground connection with the ground plane.
 This minimizes any potential differential between PCB traces ground plane connections by simply reducing the distance between them.